 All Third Party Programs are charged a Support Service Fee to Texas A&M University of $2 per participant, per day.
 This fee will be invoiced after the program has taken place and a participant roster has been submitted to University Youth Programs.

 Event Management System, also known as EMS, is Texas A&M University’s online reservation system, where you can reserve or rent spaces in buildings all over campus.
 Most organizations and departments use this system to reserve spaces for their events or programs.
 Because of this, the Campus Programs for Minors office has adapted this system to bill insurance and support service fees.

-*For Third Party Programs, we will be expecting the payment from the Texas A&M University department or organization that is sponsoring the program.
-In accordance with section 9.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
+*In accordance with section 10.1 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), the sponsoring department, college, or other University unit will be responsible for payment of CPM-associated costs.
 Therefore, it is the responsibility of the sponsor to ensure that the payment is completed, then it will be up to the third party organization and the associated A&M partner to determine how the payment is settled between the two organizations.

 Minors in Labs